Fed lifts rates for 4th time this year but sees fewer hikes

 The Fed has so far managed to telegraph its actions weeks in advance to prepare the financial markets for any shift.
 But now, the risks of a surprise could rise.
 Next year, Chairman Jerome Powell will begin holding a news conference after each of the Fed's eight meetings each year, rather than only quarterly.
 This will allow him to explain any abrupt policy shifts.
 But it also raises the risk that the Fed will jolt financial markets by catching them off guard.

-The reasoning for any shift in the Fed's communications, some analysts say, is that it may want to pause in its credit-tightening to assess how the economy fares in the coming months in light of the headwinds it faces.
+Some analysts say the Fed may want to pause in its credit-tightening to assess how the economy fares in the coming months in light of the headwinds it faces.
 Contributing to this view was a speech Powell gave last month in which he suggested that rates appear to be just below the level the Fed calls "neutral," where they're thought to neither stimulate growth nor impede it.
 Powell's comment suggested that the Fed might be poised to slow or halt its rate hikes to avoid weakening the economy.

 For now, most U.S. economic barometers are still showing strength.
 The unemployment rate is 3.7 percent, a 49-year low.
 The economy is thought to have grown close to 3 percent this year, its best performance in more than a decade.
 Consumers, the main driver of the economy, are spending freely.

+By lowering the long-run estimate for its key rate from 3 percent to 2.8 percent, the Fed is signaling that it doesn't need to tighten credit much further to prevent the economy from overheating.
+Its statement describes the economy as strong.
+But it did note potential threats by adding language to say it would monitor global developments and assess their impact on the economy.

+In its updated outlook, the Fed lowered its forecast for growth next year to 2.3 percent from the 2.5 percent it foresaw three months ago.
+It predicts 2 percent growth in 2020.
+Those estimates are far below the Trump administration's insistence that its tax cuts would help accelerate annual growth to 3 percent in coming years.

-In such an environment, the Fed would normally keep gradually raising rates to make sure the economy didn't overheat and ignite inflation.
+Given the still-healthy U.S. economy, the Fed would normally keep gradually raising rates to make sure growth didn't overheat and ignite inflation.
 But this time, the risks to the economy seem to be rising.
 From China to Europe, major economies are weakening.
 President Donald Trump's trade conflict with Beijing could, over time, undermine the world's two largest economies.

 There are also fears that the brisk pace of U.S. growth this year reflected something of a sugar high, with the economy artificially pumped up by tax cuts and a boost in government spending.
 The benefit of that stimulus will likely fade in 2019, slowing growth to a more modest pace.
 And as U.S. interest rates have risen, loan-sensitive sectors of the economy, from housing to autos, have begun to weaken.